How to Test a Car Battery with a Multimeter

-Your car won’t start.
-The engine groans, clicks, or goes completely silent.
-Your first instinct?
-The battery.
-But before you spend $150 on a replacement, take two minutes to test your car battery with a multimeter β a cheap, reliable tool that gives you the exact answer.
+But before you spend money on a replacement, take two minutes to test it yourself.
+All you need is a multimeter, a cheap and reliable tool that gives you the exact answer.

 This guide walks you through everything: the right multimeter settings, exactly how to connect the probes, what the numbers on the display mean, and whether you need to charge, replace, or look elsewhere entirely.
-If you’ve never used a multimeter before, don’t worry β this process is genuinely one of the simplest tests in all of automotive diagnosis.
+If you have never used a multimeter before, do not worry.
+This is one of the simplest tests in all of automotive diagnosis.

-Quick answer: To test a car battery with a multimeter, set it to DC Voltage (20V range), connect red to the positive terminal and black to negative, and read the display.
+Quick answer: Set your multimeter to DC Voltage (20V range), connect red to the positive terminal and black to the negative, and read the display.
 A reading of 12.6V or above means your battery is healthy.
-Below 12.2V and it needs attention.
+Below 12.2V, it needs attention.

-Not sure which multimeter to use for the job?
-Check out our guide to the best multimeters for car testing, or read our beginner-friendly how to use a multimeter primer first.
+💡 Tip: Not sure which multimeter to use for the job?
+Check out our guide to the best multimeters for car testing, or read our beginner-friendly How to Use a Multimeter primer first.

 What Voltage Should a Car Battery Read?